gasato/QGIS-GeoSDM/README.md

 ## Observations

-Scripts proved with same rasters dimensions (cell size, with and heigth) and SRC
+Scripts were proved with same rasters dimensions (cell size, width and height) and SRC